ivaldi/brimir/README.md

 - Mark tickets as duplicate, linking it to the duplicated ticket.
 - CC or BCC people from the reply form.
 - Ability to rename tickets (change their subject).
-- Ability to limit agents to certain labels as well.
 - Ability to rename labels.

 License